-Does the education system make the A grade?
+Grading the education system: does it truly make the grade?

 Education must be embraced for empowerment, not examination.
 The certificate, won’t work for you, if you don’t.
 Employers hire on based on knowledge and skills, yet fire based on attitudes